-Throughout the 19th century, most French artists produced work that adhered to the traditional tastes of the Académie des Beaux-Arts, a Paris-based organization that held annual salons.
+Throughout the 19th century, most French painters produced work that adhered to the traditional tastes of the Académie des Beaux-Arts, a Paris-based organization that held annual salons.
 Showcasing a selection of hand-picked artwork, the salons tended to favor conventional subject matter—including historical, mythological, and allegorical scenes—rendered in a realistic style.

 Tired by this age-old approach to creativity, a group of artists decided to skip the salon hype and, instead, host their own independent exhibitions.
 Known as Société Anonyme Coopérative des Artistes Peintres, Sculpteurs, Graveurs (“Cooperative and Anonymous Association of Painters, Sculptors, and Engravers”), this band of artists—which included Claude Monet, Pierre-Auguste Renoir, Edgar Degas, and Camille Pissarro—held their first exhibition in 1874.

-The exhibition saw mixed reviewed from critics, including journalist Louis Leroy.
+The exhibition saw mixed reviews from critics, including journalist Louis Leroy.
 When analyzing Impression, Sunrise, he infamously wrote: “Impression—I was certain of it.
 I was just telling myself that, since I was impressed, there had to be some impression in it … and what freedom, what ease of workmanship!
 Wallpaper in its embryonic state is more finished than that seascape.”

-Though clearly intended as an insult, his review actually helped the movement—it inadvertently (and ironically) gave it its well-known name!
+Though clearly intended as an insult, his review actually helped the movement—it inadvertently (and ironically) gave it its well-known name.